 Top Picks in Daum

-As of the mid-1920's, attitudes and tastes changed, the wheel of the creative adventure turned and Daum gradually left the shores of Art Nouveau to approach those of the Art Deco movement.
+As of the mid-1920's, attitudes and tastes changed, the wheel of the creative adventure turned, and Daum gradually left the shores of Art Nouveau to approach those of the Art Deco movement.
 Daum produced pieces in this new style which rank among the most beautiful in the entire Daum collection, with a richness of proposals, as accuracy of design and a sublimation of the materials.
 Glass took on a mineral, frosted and crystalised aspect.
 Bevels were arranged in a cubist spirit, whilst planes cut deep into the glass resolutely shook old habits.
-The inimitable know how of these craftsmen and their trade secrets, the fruit of patient daily learning process, made all the difference.
+The inimitable know-how of these craftsmen and their trade secrets, the fruit of a patient daily learning process, made all the difference.
 It was just before the outbreak of the Second World War that Daum decided to switch to the production of crystal to better tackle the new creative challenges ahead.
 In the post-war period, Daum explored the smallest details of work in crystal.
 It pushed its know-how, its creativity and the manual dexterity of its glassmakers to new limits.

-This was the period of free forms that Daum inaugurated, once due to firm's genius for innovation.
+This was the period of free forms that Daum inaugurated, once due to the firm's genius for innovation.
 ‘Working at-the-fire', ‘drawing out' and ‘deforming' allowed Daum to give crystal organic forms which became emblematic of the House during the 1950's.
 In 1968, the firm once again played the card of originality by reworking crystal using the Pate de Verre technique.
 This foundry process, coupled with the lost wax moulding technique, a Daum exclusivity, ensures a rich and subtle pallet of colours, a grain and a precision of contours that are impossible to achieve with blown crystal.

-Therefore each piece created has its own unique character.
+Therefore, each piece created has its own unique character.
 This powerful and elegant artistic technique, more than ever before, affirms Daum's creativity.
-Daum, who initiated modern glassmaking at the dawn of the 20th century, now enters the third millennium to continue its history, in the full respect of its own culture and heritage, with as always, contemporary creation as its spearhead.
+Daum, who initiated modern glassmaking at the dawn of the 20th century, now enters the third millennium to continue its history, in the full respect of its own culture and heritage, with, as always, contemporary creation as its spearhead.
 Each Daum Crystal art work creation is signed with "Daum France" and numbered by hand.

-Every Daum piece comes in a padded Daum branded box with certificates of authenticity.
+Every Daum piece comes in a padded Daum-branded box with certificates of authenticity.